jnk0le/random/pipeline cycle test/README.md

 - bitwise instructions (e.g. `eors`, `and`) can execute in EX2 and EX3
 - shift instructions (e.g. `lsrs`, `ubfx`) can execute in EX1 and EX2
 - reg-reg operand2 (e.g. `add.w`, `and.w`) instructions execute throughout 2 stages (SHIFT + ALU) EX1+EX2 or EX2+EX3.\
-Non shifted input operand (for ALU stage) is consumed in the same stage (no false dependecy by shifter)
+Non shifted input operand (for ALU stage) is consumed in the stage, where it's used (no false dependecy by shifter)
 - "slot 0" instructions (e.g. `uxtb`, `uadd8`) instruction can execute only in EX2 (from any issue slot)

 It is possible to forward dependent operands in 0 cycles into a later stages.